ant-design/ant-design/docs/react/faq.en-US.md

 Please ref dynamic theme document [SSR](/docs/react/customize-theme#server-side-render-ssr) part.

+## What is the relationship between colorPrimary and colorInfo and colorLink in V5?

+In the Ant Design Token system, `colorPrimary` and `colorInfo` are both [Seed Token](../react/customize-theme.en-US.md#seed-token), so they are independent of each other. `colorLink` is an [Alias Token](../react/customize-theme.en-US.md#alias-token), inherits `colorInfo` by default, and is independent of `colorPrimary`.

 ## How to spell Ant Design correctly?

 - ✅ **Ant Design**: Capitalized with space, for the design language.